Kamukage3e/subinc-backend/README.md

 - Leave `PAYMENTS_DISABLED` unset or set to `false` to enable real payment processing.
 - All required provider env vars must be set for production.

 This feature is for local/dev/test only.
 Never use dummy mode in production.

+## Middleware

+- **CORS**: Applied globally for all routes.
+- **Security Headers**: Strict HTTP security headers (helmet) enforced globally for all routes.
+- **Request Logging**: Structured, audit-grade logging for all requests, including admin API audit logs.
+- **Distributed Rate Limiting**: Redis-backed, production-grade rate limiting applied globally to protect against abuse and DoS.

+All middleware is enforced for every route and is production-grade, with no exceptions or bypasses.